Official Flag Football Co-Ed Rules

 - A player shall score when the ball has clearly crossed the plain of the goal line.
 When in doubt, the ball will be spotted short of the goal line by the referee.

-- If a female scores a touchdown or throws a legal forward pass and a touchdown is scored by any member of the team on that down, the point value is 9.
+- If a female scores a touchdown either by running it in or throws a legal forward pass and a touchdown is scored by any member of the team on that down, the point value is 9.

 - A 5-yard conversion shall count for 1 point.